melonpan1007/Mart-Billing-System-C-/README.md

-This C++ code generates a bill for a mart, displaying the output both in the compiler and in a .txt file format.
+I've created a C++ point-of-sale system that prompts users to input customer details, items purchased, their quantities, and prices.
+The program then calculates the total amount including taxes and generates a bill.
+This bill is saved as a text file for record-keeping.